There’s a high-paying, in-demand area of tech that you might be overlooking: information technology, or IT.

 Broadly speaking, IT is technology that stores, organizes, and processes information and communication.
 There are tons of fascinating careers that you can have in IT — from Computer Information Systems Manager to Cybersecurity Analyst — with rewarding salaries.

 The Skillsoft IT Skills and Salary survey is one of the largest studies of IT salaries, skills, and certifications.
-In 2022, the 7th consecutive year of the survey, nearly 8,000 people who work in technology answered anonymous questions about their salaries, how they feel about work, the certifications they want to get, and more.
+In 2023, more than 5,700 people who work in technology answered anonymous questions about their salaries, how they feel about work, the certifications they want to get, and more.

 (FYI: This list focuses on the salaries of survey respondents in North America.
 To see how IT salaries pan out around the world, download the full report.)